GVasha/DevOps_Project/README.md

 - **npm** or **yarn**

 ### Quick Start
+1. Clone the repository to the local machine, and navigate to that directory.
-1. Run `npm install` in the root directory to install all dependencies.
+2. Run `npm install` in the root directory to install all dependencies.
-2. Set the **OpenAI API key** in `backend/services/aiService.js`.
+3. Set the **OpenAI API key** in `backend/services/aiService.js`.
 (The key is a necessary environment variable for AI functionality).
-3. Start the development servers by running `npm run dev` from the root directory (`./DevOps_Project`).
+4. Start the development servers by running `npm run dev` from the root directory (`./DevOps_Project`).

 ---